Grand Canyon South Entrance: 6 Ways to Avoid Long Queues

 6. See the Grand Canyon from the Air

-If you are short on time and want to enjoy some of the best views of the Grand Canyon, you can also opt for a scenic flight by helicopter or small airplane.
+If you are short on time and want some of the best views of the Grand Canyon, consider a scenic flight by helicopter or small airplane.

-Scenic flights depart from Tusayan Airport, which is located just outside the national park, so you don’t have to worry about the queues at the entrance gate.
+Flights depart from Tusayan Airport, just outside the national park, so you don’t have to deal with the queues at the entrance gate.
+Weather permitting, tours usually run daily throughout the year.
+You can find an overview of the best helicopter tours here.

-And of course, it’s not the same as visiting the viewpoints of the South Rim.
-But seeing the Grand Canyon from the air is an amazing experience.
-And if you don’t have much time, it’s a much better use of your time than standing in line for a few hours…
+Of course, it’s not the same as visiting the viewpoints along the South Rim, but seeing the canyon from the air is a very different perspective.
+And if you are short on time, it’s a much better use of your time than waiting in line for hours.

-Good to know: If you are staying in Las Vegas, you can also see the Grand Canyon by taking a helicopter tour.
-Since the South Rim is over 4 hours drive from Vegas, helicopter tours are by far the quickest way to see the Grand Canyon if you want to do it in just a day.
+Good to know: If you are staying in Las Vegas, you can also visit the Grand Canyon by helicopter.
+Since the South Rim is over 4 hours’ drive from Vegas, flying is by far the quickest and most memorable way to see it if you only have a day.
+This Grand Canyon helicopter landing tour from Las Vegas is one of the best options.

 READ ALSO: Best Day Trips from Las Vegas